PratikDavidson/Deep-Learning/digit-recognizer/README.md

 - 2D-CNN performed far better in comparision to other two models with least learning parameters whereas 1D-CNN though performed a little bit better than FCNN but the overall advantage was less learning parameters compared to FCNN.

 ## 🚀 About Me
-I'm a AI enthusiastic.
+I'm an AI enthusiastic.
 Fell in love with DL during Engg. time and since then tryng to explore DL world to the fullest.